 Triage is the process for directing patients with different levels of clinical urgency in a timely manner to the most appropriate part of the service.
-The SBD operational policy, the on-site review and the review of patients' healthcare records confirmed the triage process of GP-patient referrals is in place at the service.

-All patient referrals were reviewed by a member of the consultant surgeon team, triaged and stamped for verification.
-Dependant on the triage category, the patient was offered an appointment within 2, 6 or 12 weeks.
+The SBD operational policy, the on-site review and the review of patients' healthcare records confirmed the GP-patient referral triage process in place at the centre.
+All patient referrals are reviewed by a member of the consultant surgeon team, triaged and stamped for verification.
+Dependant on the triage category, the patient is offered an appointment within two or 12 weeks.

-The Authority found that the service had the appropriate triage process in place.
+The Authority found that the service had the necessary triage process in place.